Evalet: Evaluating Large Language Models through Functional Fragmentation: Technical Evaluation Details

-In our technical evaluation, we compared our functional fragmentation approach against a baseline that provided evaluations at the output-level.
-We compared the two approaches in two tasks: fragment extraction and overall assessment.
-In the fragment extraction task, each data point could include different types of errors.
-We assessed each data point only on the criteria that were relevant to the errors that were annotated for that data point.
+In this task, each data point could include different types of errors.
+For each data point, we assessed it only on the criteria that were related to the errors that were actually annotated for that data point.
 Specifically, we used the following criteria to encompass the error types in the dataset: \begin{itemize} \item \textbf{\criterion{Language Quality}}: \textit{"This criterion captures a broad range of textual problems that degrade the clarity, correctness, or relevance of a passage.
 Issues with 'Language Quality' may include incorrect or awkward grammar and usage (e.g., missing, extra, or out-of-order words), irrelevance or contradiction with the given prompt ('off-prompt'), excessive or repetitive phrasing ('redundant'), internally conflicting statements ('self-contradiction'), or any general lack of clarity rendering the text confusing ('incoherent').
 Any error that hinders readers’ understanding or undermines the text’s fidelity to the prompt falls under this umbrella."} (Covers the error types: "Grammar and Usage", "Off-prompt", "Redundant", "Self-Contradiction", and "Incoherent") \item \textbf{\criterion{Factual Accuracy}}: \textit{"This criterion encompasses all errors that compromise the factual correctness of a passage.
 Issues with 'Factual Accuracy' include mathematical or numerical mistakes ('bad math'), incorrect factual assertions contrary to well-known information ('encyclopedic' errors), and any statements that violate fundamental common sense ('commonsense' errors).
 Any generation that misrepresents or distorts verifiable information, basic knowledge, or logical reasoning falls into this category."} (Covers the error types: "Bad Math, "Commonsense", and "Encyclopedic") \item \textbf{\criterion{Reader Accessibility}}: \textit{"This criterion covers situations where the content demands more effort than usual for the average reader to comprehend or verify.
 Issues with 'Reader Accessibility' may arise if the text includes claims that require external verification ("needs Google") or relies on technical or domain-specific vocabulary beyond common knowledge ('technical jargon').
 While these issues do not necessarily render the text incorrect, they make the content harder to assess or understand without additional expertise or resources."} (Covers the error types: "Needs Google" and "Technical Jargon") \end{itemize}